 - Organize a Ronald Reagan event in your community to commemorate his life on February 6th, “Ronald Reagan Day.”
 Invite state legislators or city officials to attend.

 U.S. Senators and Congressmen

-- Vote for and support legislation to put Ronald Reagan on our currency.
+- Vote for and support legislation to put Ronald Reagan on U.S. currency.

-- Issue a proclamation on the occasion of his birth celebrating Reagan’s defeat of communism and his re-invigoration of the American spirit.
+- Issue a proclamation on Reagan’s birthday celebrating his defeat of communism and re-invigoration of the American spirit.

-University Presidents, Chancellors and Members of Board of Regents
+- University Presidents, Chancellors, and Members of the Board of Regents